Spectacular pyramids and ruthless pharaohs: The rise and fall of Egypt's Old Kingdom

 The Great Pyramid

-Khufu, Sneferu's successor, built the most famous pyramid of all, the Great Pyramid at Giza.
+Khufu would build the most famous pyramid of all, the Great Pyramid at Giza

-Khufu's pyramid, which was built around 2550 BC, would be the largest ever built at around 150 metres high, and is also the oldest of the Seven Wonders of the Ancient World.
+His pyramid, which was built around 2560 BC, would be the largest ever built at around 150 metres high, and is also the oldest of the Seven Wonders of the Ancient World.

 The Great Pyramid is made up of about two million limestone blocks, each weighing an average of two tons.

-The workers who built it were probably paid in grain, which was rationed out according to how much work they did.
+These workers were probably paid in grain by the pharaoh, which was rationed out according to how much work they did.

-The gangs were divided into smaller teams, each with its own task, such as hauling stone or mixing mortar.
+The people were organised into smaller teams, or 'working gangs', that were overseen by foremen, with each given its own task, such as hauling stone or mixing mortar.

-Khufu had a reputation for being a cruel and tyrannical ruler, as recorded by the Greek historian Herodotus, and stories about him were passed down through the ages.
+Over time, Khufu developed a reputation for being a cruel and tyrannical ruler, as recorded by the Greek historian Herodotus.

 It was said that he had his workers killed when they became too weak to work or when they made mistakes.